 I have been teaching workshops for three years now and my expertise lies in speaking of my own identities through different lenses.
 I have taught to a myriad of age groups from teens to elderly individuals.
 My academic ethics are rooted in accessibility.
 All workshops begin with a laying of ground rules, a class created and defined word bank for terms we will be discussing, a goal, and an evaluation of the privileges and biases we may all be bringing to the classroom.
 We discuss what it means to "step-up and step-back" as well as engage in a meaningful and conscious manner.
 The most recent organizations who have invited me to teach are listed below.

-Recently "Young Women Empowered" invited me to their camp: YWE Create.
-I led a workshop titled: "Anti-Racist Make-up."
-We divulged into topics around transmisogyny, anti-blackness, youtube sensations, Eurocentric beauty, and our concept of make-up as a whole.
+"Young Women Empowered" has invited me to their camp, YWE Create, for 2017 and 2018.
+I lead a workshop titled: "Anti-Racist Make-up."
+We divulge into topics around transmisogyny, anti-blackness, Youtube sensations, Eurocentric beauty, and our concept of make-up as a whole.
 Youth were challenged to bring their own definitions and revision of content.
 We discussed together how femme identities and visibility make us feel and interact in the world.